-In 2019, COE staff fielded approximately 970 calls requesting assistance from the COE, of which approximately 200 calls were referred to another agency and 8 calls resulted in an inquiry or investigation.
-Staff responded to approximately 125 emails requesting assistance from the COE, of which approximately 44 were sent prior advisory opinions or sections of the Code as assistance, 24 requests were referred to another agency, and seven of those emails resulted in an inquiry or investigation.
+In 2020, COE staff fielded approximately 775 calls requesting assistance from the COE, of which approximately 175 calls were referred to another agency and one call resulted in an inquiry or investigation.
+Staff responded to approximately 80 emails requesting assistance from the COE, of which approximately 45 were sent prior advisory opinions or sections of the Code as assistance.